 The world tarot card is the final step of the journey, the last among the major arcana, and in a way can be seen as a final conclusion that holds all the lessons that the tarot had to teach through all the other major arcana that came before.
 With this final step, the cycle is over and the initiate is ready for enlightenment and ascension before the wheel turns and starts again.

-What does the world tarot card mean?
+Upright world tarot card meaning

 The beautiful, flying, naked woman taking center stage in the world tarot card is meant to represent absolute perfection and illumination.
 The fusion of the sacred and the profane, of human nature with the divine.
 She seems to be dancing within a large laurel wreath, itself surrounded with four figures: a man, an eagle, a bull, and a lion.
 This can either be seen as a nod to the throne of God in the book of revelations, or merely as symbols for the four classical elements (Earth, Water, Air, Fire).
 The dancing woman is holding two wands, one in each hand, echoing the one held by the Magician in the first numbered arcanum in the tarot deck (disregarding the fool as a special case).